vizdata-f21/project-2-tidy_team/proposal/Proposal.md

 amount of data available in a concise and informative way, the need to address air pollution can be better understood by more people.

-Our dataset involves four different csv files.
-The first csv file includes death figures (by air pollution type) by country from 1990 to 2017 - 7 variables and 6468 observations.
-The 2nd csv file simply includes the death figures by country from 1990 to 2017, regardless of air pollution type - 4 variables and 6468 observations .
-The 3rd csv file includes death figures (by risk factor - unsafe water, unsafe sanitation, no access to hand wash, household air pollution, Non-exclusive breast feeding, discontinued breast feeding and child wasting etc.) by country from 1990 to 2017 - 32 variables and
+Our dataset involves four different imported csv files.
+The first csv file includes the rate of death by air pollution type and by country from 1990 to 2017 - 7 variables and 6468 observations.
+The 2nd csv file simply includes the rate of death by country from 1990 to 2017, regardless of air pollution type - 4 variables and 6468 observations.
-\_\_\_\_\_\_ observations.
-The 4th csv file includes the proportion of deaths attributed to air pollution in countries from 1990 to 2017 - 4 variables and 6412 observations.
+The 3rd csv file includes the number of deaths by risk factor (unsafe water, unsafe sanitation, no access to hand wash, household air pollution, Non-exclusive breast feeding, discontinued breast feeding and child wasting etc.) and by country from 1990 to 2017 - 32 variables and 6468 observations.
+The 4th csv file includes the proportion of deaths attributed to air pollution in countries from 1990 to 2017 - 7 variables and 6412 observations.
 Visual draft of our map can be found in the appendix.

 ## Weekly Plan of Attack